cabforum/servercert/docs/Bylaws.md

 Interested Parties may participate in Forum activities in the following ways:

-(a)        By becoming involved in Working Groups,
+(a)        By becoming involved in CWGs,

 (b)        By posting to the Public Mail List, and

-(c)        By participating in those portions of Forum Teleconferences and Forum Meetings to which they are invited by the Forum Chair relating to their areas of special expertise or the subject of their Working Group participation.
+(c)        By participating in those portions of Forum Teleconferences and Forum Meetings to which they are invited by the Forum Chair relating to their areas of special expertise or the subject of their CWG participation.

 Interested Parties are required to comply with the provisions of the IPR Agreement and these Bylaws.
 Interested Parties may lose their status as Interested Parties by vote of the Members, in the Members' sole discretion.